 It’s important to look at the downsides as well.
 There are many treatment options, including not doing any procedures but simply using anti-aging skincare products.
 The “right option” depends on your priorities, comfort level, age, and skin concerns.
 It’s important to feel comfortable talking to your cosmetic dermatologist about the upsides as well as the downsides of every treatment option.

-- Typically, the effect of soft procedures are also temporary, lasting from 4 to 12 months (each procedure is individual and many factors affect this of course).
+- Typically, the effect of soft procedures is also temporary, lasting from 4 to 12 months (each procedure is individual, and many factors affect this of course).

 - The cost may seem deceptively high if you look at the long-term.
 As most fillers and neuromodulators last less than a year, over 10 years, a $500 procedure will cost you $5000.
 Depending on your age, goals, and priorities, a surgical procedure may in some cases be more cost-effective.

-- While the risk of unwanted side-effects are very low, that possibility still does exist.
-It’s important that every patient discuss this risks as well as the expected improvements with their physician.
+- While the risk of unwanted side-effects is very low, that possibility still does exist.
+It’s important that every patient discuss these risks as well as the expected improvements with their physician.